konklone/fisacourt/README.md

 ruby fisa.rb
 ```

-If it's changed, the new fisa.html will be committed to git, and pushed (if there's anything to push to).
+If it's changed, the new `fisa.html` will be committed to git.

 #### GitHub integration

-If you fill out `config.yml`'s `github` field with `username/repo` (using your real username and repo name, e.g. `konklone/fisa`), then notification messages will include a URL to view the change on GitHub.
+If you fill out `config.yml`'s `github` field with `username/repo` (using your real username and repo name, e.g. `konklone/fisa`), then two things will happen:

+* Your commits will be pushed (using the actual repo configuration, not `config.yml`).
+* Notification messages will include a URL to view the change on GitHub, using the value in `config.yml`.

+For this to work, you will need the repo to be configured so that:

+* it is on a branch (e.g. master) that is at its HEAD (no un-pulled commits)
+* there is a remote branch already, and the local branch is set to track it

+If the `git push` fails for some reason, it will continue on and alert the world, but not include a Github URL.
+It will also send an error message via SMS and email to the admin, if they are configured.

+If the `git push` succeeds, but the remote branch is not configured correctly, it will post a Github URL to a non-existent commit (a 404).
+If the branch is then configured correctly and the commits pushed, the URL will then work as expected.

 #### Configuring alerts